annabavaresco/pstrentino/README.md

 \
 &nbsp;
 Our paper *Waiting Times in Trentino ERs* is related to this repository.
-This project aims at predicticting the waiting time by triage in the emergency rooms of Trentino hospitals.
+This project aims at predicticting the waiting times by triage in the emergency rooms of Trentino hospitals.

 ## Table of content
 * Overview